Tharadol07969/Contoso-DW---Marketing-Analysis-Report/README.md

 ### Channel Page
 - Displays sales details by channel.
 - Includes a table showing total sales and YoY% change by continent, country, state, store, and online store.
-- Filters available for country, channel, and category.
+- Filters available for category, continent, and country.

 ![Channel Page](./Channel.jpg)